SpotIM/spotim-integration-docs/api/single-sign-on/README.md

 ## Backend - deleting existing user

-The delete-user endpoint should be used when you’d like to delete an existing user.
+To remain GDPR compliant, it is necessary to delete a user's Spot.IM account, upon their request to delete their Publisher account.
+The delete-user endpoint below should be used when you’d like to delete an existing user.

 ```
 DELETE https://www.spot.im/api/sso/v1/user/PRIMARY_KEY
 Header: x-spotim-sso-access-token:ACCESS_TOKEN
 ```
+User's primaryKey should be placed in the PATH:
-PRIMARY_KEY - The unique User ID (to be served as the primary key) ACCESS_TOKEN - The same SSO secret token obtained from Spot.IM
+PRIMARY_KEY - The unique User ID (to be served as the primary key)

+SSO Access Token should be placed as a header in the HTTPS request, named x-spotim-sso-access-token:
+ACCESS_TOKEN - The same SSO secret token obtained from Spot.IM

 The partner Backend should call Spot.IM Backend, when an account is deleted from the partner's site.
-Comments by the deleted user will be annonimized and not deleted.
-Meaning, the comments will remain but will be linked to a random guest user.
+Comments by the deleted user will be annonimized, meaning, the comments will remain but will be linked to a random guest user.

 ## Integration for "Require Login" moderation policy